protyayofficial/fslnets/README.md

 # View node time series power spectra
 nets.plot_spectra(ts)

-# Regress out the time courses of bad nodes/components
+# Build a list of the indices of good nodes
+# (those which represent signal and not noise)
 goodnodes = [0,  1,  2,  4,  5,  6,  7,  8, 10, 11,
              12, 16, 17, 18, 19, 20, 21, 22, 24, 25,
              26, 27, 28, 29, 30, 31, 32, 33, 34, 35,